 Guide users through filing and navigating Israeli small claims court (tvi'ot ktanot).
 Use when user asks about small claims procedures, filing a lawsuit for consumer disputes, landlord-tenant claims, service complaints, court forms, filing fees, or self-representation in Israeli courts.
 Covers claim limits (NIS 39,900), the filing process via gov.il, evidence preparation, hearing procedures, judgments, and enforcement through the execution office (Hotza'a LaPo'al).
 Do NOT use for criminal matters, family law, or claims exceeding the small claims limit.

-Trust score 76/100 (Trusted) · 51+ installs · MIT license
+Trust score 86/100 (Trusted) · 56+ installs · MIT license

 Israeli small claims court (Beit Mishpat LeTvi'ot Ktanot) is designed for self-representation, but the procedural rules, jurisdiction choices, and evidence standards are specific to Israeli law.
 Claimants who file in the wrong district, miss the 15-day response window, or bring unorganized evidence often see their case dismissed or weakened.
 The jurisdiction limit is NIS 39,900 as of January 2026 and updates annually, so outdated guidance causes real filing errors.

-npx skills-il add skills-il/legal-tech --skill israeli-small-claims-court -a claude-codeI need to file a small claim for NIS 15,000 against a contractor who did not complete renovation work.
+npx skills-il add skills-il/legal-tech@v1.1.0-israeli-small-claims-court --skill israeli-small-claims-court -a claude-codeI need to file a small claim for NIS 15,000 against a contractor who did not complete renovation work.
 Help me draft the statement of claim with the required legal elements for Israeli small claims court.

 I received a small claims summons for NIS 8,000 from my former landlord over apartment damages.
 Help me prepare my defense including relevant Israeli tenant protection laws.